Configuring Access to the CommServe Computer Using TPPM

 - Select the Access GUI Server (EvMgrS) via following proxy check box.
 This option automatically enables port 8401 for third-party connections.

-- From the Remote Proxy list, select the client computer that is hosting the proxy function.
+- From the Remote Proxy list, select the client computer that will act as a proxy.

 - In the Port Number box, specify a port to be used by the proxy to access the CommServe computer.
 This is a local port in the proxy that will be mapped to port 8401.

 - In the CommCell Browser, do the following: